awsdocs/amazon-transcoder-developer-guide/doc_source/update-pipeline-notifications.md

       "Id":"ID for the new pipeline",
       "Notifications":{
-         "Progressing":"SNS topic to notify when Elastic Transcoder has started to process the job", "Completed":"SNS topic to notify when Elastic Transcoder has finished processing the job", "Warning":"SNS topic to notify when Elastic Transcoder returns a warning", "Error":"SNS topic to notify when Elastic Transcoder returns an error" }
+         "Progressing":"SNS topic to notify when Elastic Transcoder has started to process the job", "Complete":"SNS topic to notify when Elastic Transcoder has finished processing the job", "Warning":"SNS topic to notify when Elastic Transcoder returns a warning", "Error":"SNS topic to notify when Elastic Transcoder returns an error" }